quicwg/base-drafts/draft-ietf-quic-transport.md

 frames contribute to connection overhead.
 Therefore frequently sending frames with small changes is undesirable.
 At the same time, infrequent updates require larger increments to limits if blocking is to be avoided.
-Thus, larger updates require a receiver to commit to larger resource commitments.
+Thus, larger updates require a receiver to make larger resource commitments.
 Thus there is a tradeoff between resource commitment and overhead when determining how large a limit is advertised.